 Extreme winter temperatures can negatively impact the performance of your electric car’s battery.
 Follow our advice to maximise your battery’s life - even if it’s minus 20°C - by taking advantage of all the features your car offers.

 To get the most of your electric car in wintertime, choosing the right driving style is essential.
 How you drive can have a negative impact on your energy consumption.
-If you tend to enjoy the ZOE’s aggressive acceleration, that can have an impact on energy use.
-With the arrival of snow, ice and fog, take advantage of wintertime to try out an eco-driving style.
-The more you avoid sudden stops and starts, the more you will save your battery’s energy!
-Anticipating your next move is still your best choice when it comes to a smooth ride and will reduce your vehicle’s energy consumption.
+If you tend to make frequent use of ZOE’s capacity for rapid acceleration, you may see your energy consumption increasing.
+With the arrival of snow, ice and fog, winter is therefore the perfect time to try out an eco-driving style.
+The more you avoid sudden stops and starts, the more you will save your battery’s energy.
+Anticipation will always be your best friend when it comes to a smooth ride and will also reduce your vehicle’s energy consumption.

-At the end of your journey, and if you have the option, it is advised that you park your electric vehicle in a garage or other enclosed space to protect it from changes in temperature.
+At the end of your trip, if possible, it is also recommended that you park your electric vehicle in a garage or other enclosed space to protect it from changes in temperature.
 This will help improve the performance of your electric car in the wintertime.

 Copyrights: CG Eyedream, Adobe Stock